What is an IoT SIM card?

 From a single country to global network coverage, co-operates with leading Mobile Network Providers to provide you with access to over 680 networks throughout the world.
 Take a peek at our current partners, but stay tuned because we’re always expanding!

 KPN is a Dutch landline and mobile telecommunications company based in Rotterdam, Netherlands.
-Freeeway offers access to 461 networks and provides services for 2G, 3G, 4G, LTE and LTE CatM1.
+Freeeway offers access to 461 networks and provides services for 2G, 3G, 4G, 5G, LTE and LTE CatM1.

 A1 Telekom Austria is the leading communication provider in Austria based in Vienna.
-Through the provider network, Freeeway connects to 406 networks for 2G, 3G, 4G, LTE and NB-IoT.
+Through the provider network, Freeeway connects to 406 networks for 2G, 3G, 4G, 5G, LTE and NB-IoT.

 Magenta is an Austrian-based telecommunications provider and a fully subsidiary of Deutsche Telekom AG (Germany).
-The partnership enables Freeeway to offer 524 networks for 2G, 3G, 4G, and LTE-M, LTE CatM1, NB IoT.
+The partnership enables Freeeway to offer 524 networks for 2G, 3G, 4G, 5G and LTE-M, LTE CatM1, NB IoT.

 Vodafone is a global leader in technology communications based in Newbury, UK.
 As an official Vodafone partner, Freeeway offers access to 680 networks for 2G, 3G, 4G, LTE-M, LTE CatM1 and NB-IoT.
+Register your IoT SIM Card in the UK with Vodaphone Business.

 Arquia Datora is our first network partner in South America, based in Sao Paolo, Brazil.
 Through this partnership, freeeway is able to offer 2G, 3G, 4G and LTE in Brazil through TIM and VIVO networks.